Collection Development Policy

 Faculty Collection Involvement

 Faculty members are encouraged to participate in collection development through regular consultation with their subject liaison librarian.
 This contribution to collection development is valuable for the in-depth knowledge that faculty members have of their specific subject areas and broad discipline, as well as their curriculum and research needs.
-The subject liaison librarian is the contact person for faculty to voice any questions or concerns they may have about the University Libraries’ collections and services, or to make suggestions.
+The subject liaison librarian is the contact person for faculty to voice any questions or concerns about the Libraries’ collections and services or to make suggestions.

 Selection Guidelines and Criteria for the Collection

-The University Libraries’ collections are developed to support and enhance the instructional and research activities and goals of Washington University in St. Louis.
+The WashU Libraries’ collections are developed to support and enhance the instructional and research activities and goals of Washington University in St. Louis.

-The University Libraries focus on adding newly published materials to the collections that are authoritative and/or ground-breaking in their fields; however, librarians are able to make retrospective selections in order to fill gaps or respond to requests with consideration according to selection guidelines.
+The Libraries focus on adding newly published materials to the collections that are authoritative and/or ground-breaking in their fields; however, librarians can make retrospective selections to fill gaps or respond to requests with consideration according to selection guidelines.

 Acquisition Methods

-The Librarians and staff of the Acquisitions Unit will make the determination about how a resource should be purchased.
+The librarians and staff of the Acquisitions Unit will determine how a resource should be purchased.
 Subject librarians are encouraged to share any special information.
-Examples include: information about reduced prices, location of out-of-print copies, US or foreign vendors for unique foreign publications.
+Examples include information about reduced prices, location of out-of-print copies, and US or foreign vendors for unique foreign publications.

 De-Accessioning

-All deaccessioning activities at Washington University Libraries adhere to the language in the collection’s deed of gift or general professional standards of libraries and archives.
+All deaccessioning activities at WashU Libraries adhere to the language in the collection’s deed of gift or general professional standards of libraries and archives.
 Four criteria are typically taken into consideration when identifying material for routine deaccessioning:

 • Condition: Damage is so extensive that items cannot be repaired without expensive and time-intensive conservation treatments or cannot be repaired at all.
 Some examples of this damage include mold, vandalism that renders the content unusable, and large sections of missing pages.